 Ever stopped to take a closer look at the label on your clothing?
-It may be tempting to cut it off, but clothing labels contain important information on how to wash your clothes so they can stay as good as new.
+It may be tempting to cut it off.
 Laundry symbols may feel like Greek and Latin- but once you learn them, they can tell you exactly how to wash, dry, bleach and roll your garments!
 Let’s learn more about the meaning of common laundry icons.

-Clothing manufacturers use washing symbols to provide instructions on how best you can extend the life of your clothes.
-You may be thinking, "What more can there be?
-I already separate whites from the colours, I use the best liquid detergent and fabric softener, and I even wash only in lukewarm water".
-But just like clothing, there's no one-size-fits-all approach to washing clothes- the same method that may help one garment retain its shape, condition, colour or size may be detrimental to another.
+Clothing manufacturers provide symbols to instruct how best you can extend the life of your clothes.
+Just like clothing, there's no one-size-fits-all approach to washing clothes- the same method that may help one garment retain its shape, condition, color or size may be detrimental to another.
 For example, if you read our previous article on how to keep your winter clothes at their best , you would have learnt that hanging wool out to dry can stretch the garment and make it lose its shape.
-That's why it's so important to follow washing instructions!
+That's why it is important to follow washing instruction

 The international symbols